Xbtiou/InheritX-CipherWill/README.md

 ## Testing

-For detailed instructions on how to test InheritX (CipherWill), please refer to the [TESTING.md](https://github.com/Xbtiou/InheritX-CipherWill/blob/main/InhertiX-CipherWill-Backend/TESTING.md) document.
+For detailed instructions on how to test  (CipherWill), please refer to the [TESTING.md](https://github.com/Xbtiou/-CipherWill/blob/main/InhertiX-CipherWill-Backend/TESTING.md) document.

 -----

 ## License

 This project is licensed under the **MIT License**.
-For more details, see the [LICENSE](https://github.com/Xbtiou/InheritX-CipherWill/blob/main/InhertiX-CipherWill-Backend/LICENSE.md) file.
+For more details, see the [LICENSE](https://github.com/Xbtiou/-CipherWill/blob/main/InhertiX-CipherWill-Backend/LICENSE.md) file.